 In addition, there is a “safe harbor” that may exempt an established plan from ERISA.
 U.S. Department of Labor regulations provide that ERISA does not apply to group or group-type insurance programs where:

-If the insurance program meets the criteria set forth in the safe harbor regulations, or the benefit plan is otherwise not deemed an employee benefits plan, ERISA does not apply and state law governs.
+If the insurance program meets the criteria set forth in the safe harbor regulations, or the benefit plan is otherwise not deemed an employee benefits plan, ERISA does not apply, and state law governs in Denver and Colorado.

 McDermott Law is one of the very few law firms in Colorado equipped to handle all aspects of an ERISA claim, the appeal and any necessary litigation.
 We can familiarize you with the law that applies to your case and give you an honest case evaluation.
 If you have questions about ERISA or have a dispute relating to ERISA benefits, please call 303-964-1800 or complete our contact form to arrange a free Review of Denied Claims.
 Our Colorado ERISA attorneys are ready to help you get the benefits you need and deserve.